 Regardless of your relationship status, here are 3 strategies to get over the fear of being alone:

 1) Reconnect with Yourself.
 One of the most important relationships you will ever have is the one with yourself.
 Discover what makes you happy by focusing on personal growth and professional development.
 Explore your interests, passions, and aspirations.
 Be positive and have patience!
 When you least expect it, you’ll attract the right partner.

 2) Evaluate Your Relational Belief System.
 Explore your relationship beliefs and values with the following questions.
 Where did you learn about relationships?
 What does a healthy relationship mean to you?
 What’s your relationship wish list?
 Do you have realistic expectations?

 3) Visualize Yourself in a Healthy Relationship.
-Visualization is a powerful tool for making your dreams become reality!
+A visualization is a powerful tool for making your dreams become reality!
 Imagine being in a healthy, loving relationship where your needs are being met.
-Journaling, collaging or creating a vision board can help your vision become more concrete.
+Journaling, collaging, or creating a vision board can help your vision become more concrete.

-If you need additional help changing your beliefs and relationship patterns, Dr. Kate Campbell, PhD is just a phone call 954.391.5305 ext.
+If you need additional help changing your beliefs and relationship patterns, Dr. Kate Campbell, Ph.D. is just a phone call at 954.391.5305 ext.
 1 away to discuss your options and how we can work together to get you the life and relationship you want.